-Most of us know about 20/20 vision, that is perfect vision- seeing something so clearly there is no distortion, nothing but the complete view.
+Most of us know about 20/20 vision, which is perfect vision- seeing something so clearly, there is no distortion, nothing but the complete view.
 It is with this background that this year, my attempt to clarify the picture about silver is my utmost objective.

 I wish to be crystal clear that anyone that reads and understands this article will not only pass it onward but will also consider whether they have the correct amount of silver in their portfolio.

 For me, it is impossible to write an article about silver without including gold, because the similarities and differences must be known to fully appreciate the role each plays in today’s financial system and how they differ in the physical economy.

 Everyone knows that gold is money (actually very few know this and think currency is money), and if you have enough of it, then you can achieve financial freedom.
 Something every person that is retired or plans to retire strives to achieve.

 The most fundamental fact that this writer has consistently stressed is simple; all fiat ”money” fails.
 The track record for unsound money is perfect!
 In all of recorded history, each time the tie to gold, silver, copper, or some combination of those three metals has been severed, the currency has eventually failed.

 This is the one TRUTH that all political stripes can agree on, but they do not.
 Many conservatives think it is impossible in today’s world and think the coming technocracy for the monetary system will ”save us.”
 That is the point, however, that the currency de jure had to be replaced with a cashless system for a variety of reasons, with the only truth being that the reserve currency of the entire world was no longer trusted.

 Gold is often referred to as a hedge or as insurance necessary to protect one's assets from unexpected circumstances across the spectrum.
 Financial, weather, war, invasion, famine, pestilence, and anything else you care to put into this category.
 It seems to me this is the correct approach to owning the yellow metal.